-- 3. Tilt the boat's engine up to the high tilt position to avoid damage while loading - 4.
-Pull or drive the boat up onto the trailer and secure the safety chain. - 5.
-After securing the boat to the trailer start engine on towing vehicle and pull trailer out of water to boat securing area - Use tie-downs to secure the boat on the trailer.
-Always use bow and stern tie downs and bow and stern trailer safety eyes (welded to each pontoon) to prevent the boat from shifting. - Wipe down pontoons to prevent water spots and keep the boat clean. - 8.
+- 3. Tilt the boat's drive up to the high tilt position to avoid damage while loading. - 4.
+Pull or drive boat up onto trailer and secure safety chain. - 5.
+After securing the boat to the trailer start engine on towing vehicle and pull trailer out of water to boat securing area. - 6.
+Use tie-downs to secure boat on trailer.
+Always use bow and stern tie downs and bow and stern trailer safety eyes (welded to each pontoon) to prevent the boat from shifting. - 7.
+Wipe down pontoons to prevent water spots and keep boat clean. - 8.
 Make sure everything in the boat is secure or tied down.

-- Do not put other gear in the boat while trailering.
+Do not put other gear in the boat while trailering.
 Place anything loose in the towing vehicle. - 9.
 Reconnect trailer lights.
-Check that the lights are working. - 10.
-Remove milfoil, zebra mussels, or other aquatic growth from pontoons to protect and maintain our boating waters.
+Check that lights are working. - 10.
+Remove milfoile, zebra mussels, or other aquatic growth from pontoons to protect and maintain our boating waters.